 Our Georgia state wage garnishment attorney has relationships with wage garnishment lawyers, student loan debt collection agencies, and the IRS, among other creditors.

 We can contact your student loan wage garnishment agency or the department of education, or the IRS and negotiate on your behalf.
-We can also open channels of communications and negotiation with your employer, creditor, the IRS, or opposing attorney before the wage garnishment begins.
+We can also open channels of communication and negotiation with your employer, creditor, the IRS, or opposing attorney before the wage garnishment begins.

-With our understanding of the law, we know the different exemptions that we can file to stop undue garnishment.
+With our understanding of the law, we know the different bankruptcy exemptions that we can file to stop undue garnishment.
 When we file for an exemption such as undue hardship, we may stop a garnishment or get a judgment to reduce the amount.

 In instances where these options may not be feasible, we may be able to file Chapter 7 bankruptcy, which could stop the garnishment and even discharge some significant debt.